Universality Reconsidered: Rethinking the Validation of Foundation Models for General-Purpose 3D Medical Segmentation

+Compounding this training-set limitation, conventional evaluation pipelines further obscure true cross-modality robustness through flawed benchmark design.
+Standard validation protocols split assessments across disjoint, task-heterogeneous cohorts, pairing distinct imaging modalities with unrelated anatomical tasks.
+Under this setup, observed performance gaps cannot be attributed purely to modality differences variations in task difficulty, organ morphology and imaging contrast are fully confounded with modality effects.
+Consequently, performance metrics become fundamentally confounded, as it remains impossible to discern whether a performance gap arises from the underlying imaging physics or the intrinsic geometric difficulty of the anatomical target, as shown in Figure \ref{overview}(a).
+Together, biased training data and confounded heterogeneous benchmarks create systemic blind spots: existing model development and validation workflows fail to reliably characterize the genuine generalization ability in diverse medical imaging applications.

-To expose the inherent modality discrepancy and the underlying generalization illusion, we constructed a benchmark of 490 paired PET/CT and 464 paired PET/MRI for whole-body segmentation of 13 organs, enabling a direct comparison of model performance across co-registered modalities, as shown in Fig. \ref{evaluation}.
-By utilizing intra-subject controlled comparisons, we effectively isolate imaging modality as the primary independent variable, allowing for a rigorous quantification.
+A significant limitation in current evaluations of general-purpose medical segmentation models is the reliance on heterogeneous datasets, where different modalities often correspond to disparate anatomical regions or clinical tasks.
+Here, we constructed a benchmark of 490 paired PET/CT and 464 paired PET/MRI for whole-body segmentation, enabling a direct comparison of model performance across co-registered modalities, as shown in Figure \ref{overview}(b).
+This paired design, with multi-modal scans acquired simultaneously from the same patient cohort, ensures that segmentation results for identical organs can be used to objectively compare performance differences across modalities.
+By utilizing intra-subject controlled comparisons, we effectively isolate imaging modality as the primary independent variable, enabling a rigorous quantification of the inherent modality discrepancy.
 Furthermore, our benchmark serves as a pristine testbed to evaluate the true zero-shot generalization performance of these models on previously unseen data.
 Our systematic evaluation reveals a stark discrepancy between literature-reported benchmarks and real-world performance, with substantial degradation in effectiveness and, in some cases, complete failure.
-These findings expose the systemic limitations of current foundation models and underscore the urgent necessity to bridge the gap between idealized benchmarking and comprehensive clinical utility, establishing a foundational cornerstone for the development of truly modality-agnostic medical foundation models.